gtmadureira/build-secure-gpg-key/index.md

 ## Import lesser Keys

-If you are on tails linux, you can send this archive with [onion share](https://onionshare.org/), it's will generate an url with `.onion`.
+If you are on Tails Linux, you can send this archive with [OnionShare](https://onionshare.org/), it's will generate an url with `.onion`.
 The service will automatically stop when archive is downloaded.
-To do this on tails:
+To do this on Tails:

 Go to Places -> Home, right click on `elliot_alderson@protonmail.com_lesser_keys.tar` and select `Share with OnionShare`.
 So, OnionShare is open, click on `Start sharing`, it generate an url and rename archive.